 People with Down syndrome are living longer than they were even a few decades ago, and this lengthier lifespan poses many new research questions and opportunities.
-For example, people with Down syndrome are at higher risk for developing Alzheimer's disease than is the general population; efforts to help discover new treatments for Alzheimer's in those with Down syndrome may also benefit those with Alzheimer's but without Down syndrome.
+For example, people with Down syndrome are at higher risk for developing Alzheimer's disease than is the general population; efforts to help discover new treatments for Alzheimer's disease in those with Down syndrome may also benefit those with Alzheimer's disease but without Down syndrome.

-The emerging needs of people with Down syndrome as they age, and the impact on their families warrant a new section of the 2014 Research Plan.
+The emerging needs of people with Down syndrome as they age, and the impact on their families, warrant this new section of the 2014 Research Plan.

-1. Study whether the impact of aging on physiologic and cognitive processes is greater for those with Down syndrome than for others.
+- 1. Study whether the impact of aging on physiologic and cognitive processes is greater for those with Down syndrome than for others.
 Such research may require a range of longitudinal studies, each with different emphases.
-For example, such studies could include:

-- The population with Down syndrome and dementia.
-This group is likely to be heterogeneous and may include people in the early stages of unrecognized cognitive impairment or Alzheimer's disease. - The factors that affect the risk of dementia, and factors associated with not developing dementia.
+For example, such studies could include: - The population with Down syndrome and dementia.
+This group is likely to be heterogeneous and may include people in the early stages of unrecognized cognitive impairment or Alzheimer's disease. - The factors that affect the risk of dementia.
 Some people with Down syndrome do not develop dementia by their late 60s.
-Researchers would also need to improve their understanding of the clinical course of dementia in people with Down syndrome to complete such studies. - The differential impact of aging on organ systems in people with Down syndrome, e.g., changes in bone mass and chronic inflammatory conditions. - Variations in aging patterns among different subpopulations of individuals with Down syndrome.
-Much of the scientific literature focuses on early development and on individuals older than age 40, but very little research targets people with Down syndrome during their 20s and 30s.
+Researchers would also need to improve their understanding of the clinical course of dementia in people with Down syndrome to complete such studies. - The differential impact of aging on organ systems in people with Down syndrome, e.g., changes in bone mass and chronic inflammatory conditions. - Variations in aging patterns, including consideration of lifestyle factors, among different age groups/subpopulations of individuals with Down syndrome.